Team-Schwessinger/Team_B_S/README.md

-# Kording lab (Bayesian Behavior Lab) page
+# Schwessinger lab (Plant, Fungi, Evolution Lab) page

-This is repository for [Kording lab page](http://kordinglab.com/).
+This is a repository for the [Team Schwessinger lab page](http://https://team-schwessinger.github.io/Team_B_S/).
 We use Jekyll to run our Github page.
 We are welcome for other people to contribute to our site not just lab members.
 Feel free to fork and pull-request!

 ## Run the page locally